 WHITEBOARDS & ERASABLE SURFACES

 New Boards: Many new whiteboards will come with a protective clear plastic sheet covering the markable surface.
 Make sure that you remove any existing protective cover before attempting to use your markerboard.
 You may lightly cut around the trim of the board and use your fingernails to pull up the clear plastic sheet.
 Always clean whiteboards and markable easels when they are new as some residues may be left on the surface from the manufacturing process.
-Preferably, clean with MooreCo Green Erase board cleaner and a microfiber cleaning cloth.
-Alternatively, use a glass cleaner or an alcohol based cleaner.
+Preferably, clean with a microfiber cleaning cloth with a glass cleaner or an alcohol based cleaner.
 Be sure to completely rinse any remaining residue from the board by lightly rinsing it with clean water after cleaning.

 Erasable Markers: The key to the erasability is good quality erasable marker, which dries quickly and a high-quality writing surface.
 Dry erase markers should be kept tightly capped when not in use.
 With proper care, this marker will have a very long life and remain easily erasable.
 Do not use low odor or water-based markers.
 Caution: As the ink will set after a period of time and may become very difficult if not impossible to erase, do not leave the marker ink on the board for several day before erasing.
 Erasing the board every day will help eliminate ghosting or hard-to-erase marks.
 If the ink is left on the board for several days, the soil mark cleaning procedures will remove the ink, or, the line may be re-inked with any color marker, and then when erased the line should disappear—may require multiple applications.

-Removing Soil Marks: Soil marks (such as paint, oil, crayon stains, tape marks, etc.) which cannot be removed with washing may be removed without damage to the board surface by using MooreCo Green Erase, household cleaners or cleaning fluids such as denatured alcohol or glass cleaner.
+Removing Soil Marks: Soil marks (such as paint, oil, crayon stains, tape marks, etc.) which cannot be removed with washing may be removed without damage to the board surface by using household cleaners, or cleaning fluids such as denatured alcohol or glass cleaner.
 Under no circumstances should cleaners which contain paint remover or abrasives be used.

 Removing accidental permanent marks on porcelain steel surfaces: